Home | About USIG | What's New | Events

 Footnotes

-[4] For example, some regions of the Russian Federation are granting tax deductions to legal entities supporting NCOs, up to 4 percent of the regional profit tax due.
+[2] For example, some regions of the Russian Federation are granting tax deductions to legal entities supporting NCOs, up to 4% of the regional profit tax due.
+Under the tax code, local jurisdictions may offer tax benefits to donors that are legal persons but not to natural persons.

 [7] For example, a registered charity must expend at least 80% of charitable donations (in monetary form) it receives within a year after the donation is received (Article 16(4), Charities Law).